 The Double Buttress Technique (DBT) is the result of a 20 plus year accumulated experience in over 22,000 patients that have undergone weight loss surgery at our facility.
 As new procedures are introduced into the world of surgical weight loss, there is an associated learning curve to be tackled.
 These newer procedures not only have to pass the test of time, they also have to be re-evaluated to address the undesirable effects and complications of the technique.
-The sleeve has been around for a couple of decades and in this time is has shown to be a safe and effective technique when performed by expert hands.
+The gastric sleeve in Mexico has been around for a couple of decades and in this time is has shown to be a safe and effective technique when performed by expert hands.
 During its early years it was associated to a devastating complication know as a gastric leak.
-The procedure requires a long stapling line that divides the stomach vertically creating a sleeve like looking stomach and sectioning off the excess and removing it.
+The procedure requires a long stapling line that ides the stomach vertically creating a sleeve like looking stomach and sectioning off the excess and removing it.
 This long staple line is created by a mechanical stapling device that is not infallible.
 The stapler deposits three rows of thousands of titanium staples closing the edges of the stomach shut.
 Though infrequent, a staple line break down can happen, letting the gastric acid leak out and free flow into the abdomen, resulting in a peritonitis, a life threatening complication.
 Ever since day one, we have questioned the regular techniques and have always tried to improve them.
 This is the story of the traditional gastric sleeve and the DBT, developed specifically to reinforce the row of minute staples that are literally hanging by a thread and keeping that gastric acid where it belongs.

 One is good, two is better.